ADCS - Privilege Escalation as a Service

 certipy find -u USER -p PASSWORD -target IP/FQDN_DC -old-bloodhound

-Then drag the .zip's into BloodhoundGUI for further analysis.
+Then drag the .zip's into the BloodhoundGUI for further analysis.

-The custom queries of @Ly4k the author of certipy are suitable for the analysis:
+The custom queries from @Ly4k, the author of certipy, are suitable for analysis:

-Here we have a 'Generic All' because the administrator "misclicked" and allowed full access to all users.
-This kind of thing likes to happen during implementation or troubleshooting and the 'undo' is not done if it works.
-In this case the Subject Alternative Name/Enrollee Supplies Subject = true is sufficient for us.
+Here we have a 'Generic All' because the administrator made a mistake and gave all users full access.
+Something like this often happens as part of the implementation or troubleshooting and the "dismantling" is not done if it works.
+In this case, the Subject Alternative Name/Enrollee Supplies Subject = true is sufficient for us.

 certipy req -u USER -p PASSWORD -ca CA_NAME -target IP/FQDN_CA -template ESC1 -upn ADMINISTRATOR